 It is important to remain healthy during Ramadan and eat two nutritious meals a day.
-One prior to the sunrise, which is known as Suhoor, intended to open the fast and another after sunset, Iftar, which is intended for breaking the fast.
+One before the sunrise, known as Suhoor, intended to open the fast and another after sunset, Iftar, intended to break the fast.

-Should an able-bodied Muslim not be able to complete a day of fasting out of necessity, whether due to ill health or starting the menstruation cycle, they can delay their fast and make the time up later in the year.
+Should a non-disabled Muslim not be able to complete a day of fasting out of necessity, whether due to ill health or starting the menstruation cycle, they can delay their fasting and make the time up later in the year.
 If they are unable to make up the fast, a small tax of £4 can be made for each day that a fast has been missed.
-This tax, known as Fidya, contributes to providing two meals to a person in
+This tax, known as Fidya for not fasting, contributes to providing two meals to a person in need.

-The tax for deliberately missing a fast through no reason is known as Kaffarah and demands either fasting continuously for 60 further days or donating enough to feed 60 impoverished persons.
-Each time a fast is intentionally missed, a donation of £240 is expected to help those in need.
+The tax for deliberately missing a fast for no reason is known as Kaffarah and demands either fasting continuously for 60 further days or donating enough to feed 60 impoverished persons.
+Each time a fast is intentionally missed, one is expected to pay Kaffarah to help those in need.

 Celebrating Eid ul-Fitr

-The festival of Eid ul-Fitr is anticipated to begin on the sighting of the moon on the evening of Tuesday 11th May, lasting one to three days.
-Eid ul-Fitr is celebrated with a great feast and Muslims are not permitted to fast on this day, it is a time for getting together with friends, family and the community to celebrate the ‘Festival of Breaking the Fast’.
+The festival of Eid al-Fitr is anticipated to begin on the sighting of the moon on the evening of Saturday 22 April, lasting one to three days.
+Eid al-Fitr is celebrated with a great feast, and Muslims are not permitted to fast on this day.
+It is a time for getting together with friends, family, and the community to celebrate the ‘Festival of Breaking the Fast.’

-The day begins with dressing in exclusive festival clothes before making the Eid donation, known as Zakat ul-Fitr or Fitrana, and coming together to make Eid Prayer.
-This is a special prayer just for Eid and is traditionally performed as part of the community in congregation.
-Different communities have their own rituals they take part in but the Fitrana payment must be made before the Eid ul-Fitr prayer.
+The day begins with dressing in exclusive festival clothes before making the Eid donation, known as Zakat al-Fitr or Fitrana, and coming together to make Eid Prayer.
+This is a special prayer just for Eid and is traditionally performed as part of the community in the congregation.
+Different communities have their own rituals they take part in, but the Fitrana payment must be made before the Eid al-Fitr prayer.

-The Zakat ul-Fitr contribution is made by every able Muslim and parents should also make the payment on behalf of their children and any other dependents.
-In the UK, Zakat ul-Fitr is £3 per person and this is distributed amongst the poor and needy so they may celebrate Eid ul-Fitr too.
+Every able Muslim makes the Zakat al-Fitr contribution, and parents should also make the payment on behalf of their children and any other dependents.
+In the UK, Zakat al-Fitr is £3 per person, and this is distributed amongst the poor and needy so they may celebrate Eid al-Fitr too.

-This year we want to achieve even more; feed more hungry families, provide more Eid gifts for orphans and help more people in need to enjoy a joyous Ramadan.
-Please help us to reach our goal by providing a generous Ramadan donation so we can provide extra support and supplies and reach as many communities as we can throughout Ramadan and the rest of the year.
+This year we want to achieve even more; share facts about Ramadan, feed more hungry families, provide more Eid gifts for orphans and help more people in need to enjoy a joyous Ramadan.
+Please help us reach our goal by providing a generous Ramadan donation to provide extra support and supplies and reach as many communities as we can throughout Ramadan and the rest of the year.

-Please support our mission in providing every child, everywhere, a happy and healthy life.
+Please support our mission of providing every child with a happy and healthy life everywhere.